Questions & Answers (Q&A)

 • All the empty cells of the CSV files are substituted internally by openTEPES with 0.0

-Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value 0.000001 that will be substituted internally by openTEPES with 0.0.
-If the cell is left empty openTEPES will consider the rated capacity of the solar PV unit defined in oT_Data_Generation as the generation at night.
+Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value, 0.000001, that will be substituted internally by openTEPES with 0.0.
+If the cell is left empty, openTEPES will consider the rated capacity of the solar PV unit defined in oT_Data_Generation as the generation at night.

-On analysing output data:
+On analyzing output results:

-• Make sure the problem solving process has been successfully completed, reaching optimality (console log and solver log file provide information on this).
+• Make sure the problem-solving process has been successfully completed, reaching optimality (console log and solver log file provide information on this).

 • Check the level of the overall system variables in the output energy balance files (e.g., oT_Result_BalanceEnergyPerArea, oT_Result_BalanceEnergyPerTech) to assess whether they seem to make sense.
 Focus first on certain specific variables, including the ones that follow:

-Non-served energy amounts
+Non-served energy amount

-Amounts of spilled and curtailed energy
+Amount of spilled and curtailed energy

-Overall output by technology if you have some reference levels for this to compare to
+Overall output by technology, if you have some reference levels for this to compare to

-• Whenever the level of some variables at system level does not seem to be reasonable, check the output data file for the energy balance at area (country) level, to try to locate in which area within the system the problem may be located
+• Whenever the level of some variables at the system level does not seem to be reasonable, check the output data file for the energy balance at the area (country) level, to try to locate in which area within the system the problem may be located